KholdStare/kholdstare.github.com/_posts/2012-12-19-perfect-forwarding-to-async-2.markdown

 ### Solution

-The solution I came up with is a thin wrapper, that I can use to forward arguments through a <code>std::async</code> call, that handles much like a "smart pointer", only in some cases it wraps a reference, in other it holds a full blown value.
+The solution I came up with is a thin wrapper, that I can use to forward arguments through a <code>std::async</code> call, that is a wrapper for the underlying type, only in some cases it wraps a reference, in other it holds a full blown value.
 Let's call this structure <code>async_forwarder</code>

 {% highlight cpp %}
 /**
  * If T   move it inside forwarder.
  * If T&, just wrap it like std::ref
  */
 template <typename T> struct async_forwarder;